 When, however, comparisons are made among cultural groups within the same larger population (using the same language version of the DiSC profile), few significant results are found.
-For example, comparisons of ethnic groups within the US show that there are no meaningful differences among the traditionally defined ethnic groups (i.e., Asian

-American, African American, Caucasian, Hispanic, or Native American.)
-In statistical terms, the percent of variance accounted for race (i.e., eta squared) in the US population on any given DiSC style is well below 1%.
+For example, comparisons of ethnic groups within the United States show that there are no meaningful differences among the traditionally defined ethnic groups (i.e., Asian American, African American, Caucasian, Hispanic, or Native American.)
+In statistical terms, the percent of variance accounted for race (i.e., eta squared) in the US population on any given DiSC style is well below 1 percent.
 What does this mean in practical terms?
-Knowing a person's ethnic classification will tell you next to nothing about their DiSC style.
+Knowing a person's ethnic classification will tell you next to nothing about his or her DiSC style.